mikf/gallery-dl/docs/configuration.rst

 Description
     Provide extended ``user`` metadata even when referring to a user by ID, e.g. ``instagram.com/id:12345678``.
+Note

-    Note: This metadata is always available when referring to a user by name, e.g. ``instagram.com/USERNAME``.
+    This metadata is always available when referring to a user by name, e.g. ``instagram.com/USERNAME``.